rweigel/cdawmeta/README.md

 # About

-This package interfaces with [CDAWeb's](https://cdaweb.gsfc.nasa.gov) metadata.
+This package uses [CDAWeb's](https://cdaweb.gsfc.nasa.gov) metadata to create HAPI `catalog` and `info`, SPASE `NumericalData`, and SOSO `dataset` metadata.

-It was originally developed to upgrade the metadata from CDAWeb's HAPI server; the existing server only includes the minimum required metadata.
+It was originally developed to upgrade the metadata from CDAWeb's HAPI server (the existing server only includes the minimum required metadata).

-As discussed in the [SPASE](#SPASE) section, the code has been extended to remedy issues with existing SPASE metadata for CDAWeb datasets.
+As discussed in the [SPASE](#SPASE) section, the code was extended to remedy issues with existing SPASE `NumericalData` metadata for CDAWeb datasets.

 The code reads and combines information from

 * [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which has dataset-level information about ~2,500 datasets;
-* The [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/) files (represented in JSON) referenced in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which contain both  dataset-level metadata and variable metadata; and
+* The [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/) files (we use the JSON representation) referenced in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which contain both  dataset-level metadata and variable metadata; and
 * The list of URLs associated with all CDF files associated with a dataset using the CDASR [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) endpoint.
 * A CDF file referenced in the [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) response (for computing cadence).